ash0080/gun.doc.cn/Onboarding.md

 Specifically in a flux-based architecture (e.g. React & Vue), you should consider replacing uses of `redux` and async handlers like thunks/epics/observables, since the functionality of Gun completely overlaps with these, and any integration efforts will lead to needless duplication.
 React-Redux examples here: https://stackoverflow.com/a/57541198

 Gun can be used for both your application state, as well as backend synchronization, but you have to keep in mind that Gun is inherently peer-2-peer from the ground up.
-When hosting your app, you have the choice of running your own Gun server or connecting to a shared network (lookup AXE for more on this).
+When hosting your app, you have the choice of running your own Gun server or connecting to a shared network (see [AXE](https://gun.eco/docs/AXE) for more on this).

 You can of course use multiple backends in your app, meaning that some components get data from Gun while others fetch from elsewhere like a GraphQL or REST backend, but just be aware you may introduce technical debt that comes back to bite you later on.
 You can also consider integrating Gun server-side, e.g. connecting to your existing database inside of a nodejs Gun server.
 This would treat Gun as more of an API frontend than a standalone database, and implicates other technical considerations.